alexander-hanel/capstool/README.md

 ## Description
 capstools is a set of functions that can be used to do basic static analysis of x86/x64 instructions.
 The tool uses the [Capstone Engine](http://www.capstone-engine.org/) to disassembly binary data.
 The intent of this project is to be able to traverse binary data/instructions to do basic binary analysis on memory dumps, binary data, etc. The function naming convention is the same as [IDAPython](https://github.com/idapython/src) but only a very _small_ subset of functions have been implemented.

 This project is a work in progress.
-I'm still fixing errors as I find them.
+I'm still fixing errors and adding new functions.

 ## Usage